 and something else:

-It is indeed a fact that any book edition is carefully attuned to its target audience… Have you noticed how the cover for the American edition emphasizes the “Jezebel dimension” of the story, while the UK cover emphasises an image of Maggie as a penitent sinner?
-Are these covers culturally determined clues as to what’s between them?
-Prompts for the readers’ interpretation of the core moral dilemmas and emphasis of the story?
-One can but wonder.
+It is indeed a fact that any book edition is carefully attuned to its target audience… Have you noticed how the cover for the American edition emphasizes the “Jezebel dimension” of the story, while the UK cover emphasises the image of Maggie as a penitent sinner?
+We can but wonder whether covers are but culturally determined clues as to what’s between them, nothing more than prompts for the readers’ interpretation of the core moral dilemmas and emphasis of the story they contain.
+All in all, give me the UK cover any time, as the one that more closely reflects, to my mind, what this book is really all about.

 Genre pegging: Literary fiction